 Internal moderation:

-We have a strong internal moderation process and key people meet regularly to ensure validity of assessments.
-Key people have formal opportunities to agree assessment judgements with others; in addition to daily informal conversations.
+We have a strong internal moderation process and the EYFS staff meet regularly to ensure validity of assessments.
+Theyhave formal opportunities to agree assessment judgements with others; in addition to daily informal conversations.
 During moderation meetings we discuss the development of an individual child, or group of children, in relation to the broad phases of developing.
 The discussion also includes reference to the three Characteristics of Effective Learning (Playing and exploring – engagement, Active learning – motivation, Creating and thinking critically – thinking).
 Year group leaders or the EYFS lead will decide on a focus for the moderation meeting each half term and decide which children to moderate.
 In Reception this would normally be 3 children per class and in Nursery 2 children per key person group.
 We also moderate across year groups from Nursery-Year 1.
 Records are kept of all moderation meetings.

 Our internal moderation timetable is as follows: